AlexMercedCoder/tutorialblog/content/blog/2025/2025-02-crash-course-on-langchain.md

 ## Best Practices and Next Steps

-Now that you understand the basics of LangChain—connecting to LLMs, structuring prompts, using chains, memory, and agents—let’s discuss some best practices for building efficient and scalable applications.
+Now that you understand the basics of LangChain: connecting to LLMs, structuring prompts, using chains, memory, and agents, let’s discuss some best practices for building efficient and scalable applications.

 ---